redislabs-training/ru203/README.md

 So, you might query for a specific date, an ID, or a range of numbers.

 When you perform a full-text search, on the other hand, you may not know the exact value you want to find.
-And the fields you're searching may contain unstructure data, like descriptions or user reviews.
-Full-text search therefore includes techniques like stemming (searching for the "stem" of a word, e.g. "run" instead of "running"), prefix matching (finding strings that start with given string), and fuzzy-matching, which finds related, or alternate spellings of a term, using Levenshtein distance.
+And the fields you're searching may contain unstructured data, like product descriptions or user reviews.
+Full-text search therefore includes techniques like stemming (searching for the "stems" of words, e.g. "run" instead of "running"), prefix matching (finding strings that start with a given string), and fuzzy-matching, which finds related, or alternate spellings of a term, using Levenshtein distance.

 This section will talk about querying, and later in this document you can find examples of full-text searches.